 Eye testing of breeding stock should be done by a certified veterinary ophthalmologist, under the BVA/KC Eye Scheme.
 The test involves putting eye drops into your Glen's eyes to dilate the pupils, and then examining the eyes in a darkened room.

-Where can I get my Glen eye tested?
+Where can I get my Glen eye tested in the UK?

 The Kennel Club lists eye testing sessions on their "Find a health testing clinic" page.